-Headaches that result from sinus infections result from inflammation, which causes pressure and pain behind the cheekbones and forehead.
-A pain that is throbbing and lasts for a while, or that is accompanied by nausea or changes in vision or other senses, probably means a migraine.
+Tension headaches can also cause pain on one side in some people.
+Sinus infections and allergies can also be responsible for headaches.
+Headaches resulting from sinus infections are caused by inflammation, which leads to pressure and pain behind the cheekbones and forehead.
+A throbbing pain that lasts for a while, or is accompanied by nausea or changes in vision or other senses, is likely a migraine.

-Light and noise make it worse.
-A migraine can hurt only on one side, but not all.
+Light and noise can make it worse.
+A migraine can hurt only on one side, but not always.
 It's not very common, but a migraine can make your nose drip or clogged and your eyes watery, so you mistake it for a sinus infection.
 When you have migraines, they're usually triggered by the same things every time.

 Because the way you experience headaches can vary (and so do their underlying causes), you need to make sure you pay close attention to how headaches affect you.
-Headaches are common; it is estimated that nearly 75% of people worldwide have at least one headache each year.
-However, remember that overuse can lead to rebound headaches and a vicious cycle of drugs and headaches.
+However, you should see your health care provider if your headache pattern is changing or your headaches start to interfere with your daily routine.
+Overuse can lead to rebound headaches and a vicious cycle of drugs and headaches.